Nesiotites: Description

 Members of Nesiotites exhibited a large body size compared to their likely mainland ancestor, Asoriculus gibberodon (estimated to weigh 8.85 g), as well to most other members of Nectogalini, an example of island gigantism.
-The species of the genus showed an increase in body size over time, with the estimated weight of N. ponsi being 14.58 g while the last species, N. hildalgo being estimated at 26.63–29.31 g, being exceeded in size amongst Nectogalini only by Asiatic water shrews (Chimarrogale).
-Most of the skull is unknown as is typical of fossil shrews, due to the thinness of many of the skull bones.
-The number of upper antemolars (the teeth between the incisors and the premolars) varies between three and four.
-The morphology of the teeth is somewhat variable.
+The species of the genus showed an increase in body size over time.
+A 2016 study estimated that N. ponsi weighed about 14.58 g while the last species, N. hildalgo was estimated at 26.63–29.31 g, while a later 2026 study estimated N. ponsi weighed about 25-29 g, while N. hidalgo weighed around 28-41 g, being exceeded in size amongst Nectogalini only by Asiatic water shrews (Chimarrogale).